sglvladi/TensorFlowObjectDetectionTutorial/docs/source/auto_examples/plot_object_detection_saved_model.rst

 Download the labels
 ~~~~~~~~~~~~~~~~~~~
-The coode snippet shown below is used to download the labels file (.pbtxt) which contains a list
+The code snippet shown below is used to download the labels file (.pbtxt) which contains a list
 of strings used to add the correct label to each detection (e.g. person).
 Since the pre-trained
 model we will use has been trained on the COCO dataset, we will need to download the labels file
 corresponding to this dataset, named ``mscoco_label_map.pbtxt``.
 A full list of the labels files